Abstract

 (setf (log-file) pathspec)

-returns a pathname designating the log file which is currently used (unless log messages are forwarded to Apache).
-This destination for log messages can be changed with(SETF LOG-FILE)
+The functionLOG-FILEreturns a pathname designating the log file which is currently used (unless log messages are forwarded to Apache).
+This destination for log messages can be changed with(SETF LOG-FILE).
+The initial location of the log file is implementation-dependent.

 [Generic function]